What is FEE HELP?

-All requests to cancel FEE-HELP must be done in writing, and submitted prior to or on the Census Date.
-You can submit your written request in person at any CIT Student Services or by emailing email@example.com
+All requests to cancel FEE-HELP must be in writing and submitted prior to or on the Census Date.
+You can submit your written request in person at any CIT Student Services or by emailing firstname.lastname@example.org

 Detailed information is available on the Australian Government's study assist website at www.studyassist.gov.au including eligibility, application and loan repayment

 If you have questions about CIT policies and procedures for FEE-HELP please contact CIT Student Services on (02) 6207 3188 or email@example.com